Diptesh2001/Hospital_Landing_Page/README.md

 Features to be added:
 - Connect form to MySQL db using PHP
+- Display feedback about error in data entered in the form by the user
 - Add content to the 'Services', 'Blog', and 'Gallery' sections
 - Implement a login system?